Simen Nut Hansen Eliassen

 A Ph.D Candidate at the Department of Materials Science and Engineering.

 My education consists of a B.Sc and M.Sc in the study programme Materials science and Nanotechnology from the University of Oslo.
 The topic of the M.Sc thesis was lattice thermal conductivity in (Ti, Zr, Hf)NiSn half-Heusler alloys based on first principles calculation and the Boltzmann transport equations for heat transport.

 I am currently studying multricrystalline silicon (mc-Si) for solar cell applications.
 The production of mc-Si results in unwanted defects, such as dislocations.
 The goal of the poject is to acquire a fundamental understanding through atomistic and mesoscale modelling of the initiation and evolution of dislocations during growth or cooling of mc-Si.
 Various simulation techniques will be assesed, such as, Density Functional Theory, Molecular Dynamics and Kinetic Monte Carlo.

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2017) Lattice thermal conductivity of TixZryHf1−x−yNiSn half-Heusler alloys calculated from first principles: Key role of nature of phonon modes.
-Physical Review B. Condensed Matter and Materials Physics. vol. 95 (4).
+Physical review B (PRB). vol. 95 (4).

 - (2017) The role of grain boundary scattering in reducing the thermal conductivity of polycrystalline XNiSn (X=Hf, Zr, Ti) half-Heusler alloys.
 Scientific Reports. vol. 7.